germanrcuriel/assetto-corsa-server/README.md

 For a list of complete parameters, see below.

+**Important note**

+To be able to download Assetto Corsa Dedicated Server, you will need to provide a Steam account that **does not have Steam Guard enabled**.<br/>

+Recommendation is to create a new Steam account since the app is free and available for any logged in user.

 ### Parameters

 * `-e PUID` for UserID - see below for explanation.